tyyyre/Intro-to-Programming/Exercise-2/README.md

 - Prints the value 18 to the console

 ## Files
-- simple_sums.py – final solution
+- Exercise 02.py – final solution